Welcome to TSCM Questions,

 Other Contributing Factors…

-• Eavesdropping and espionage are morally acceptable in some cultures.
+• Eavesdropping and espionage used to be morally acceptable in only some cultures.
+Times have changed.

 • Increased competitive pressures placed on employees, consultants and businesses force ethics bending.

 • Media glorification presents spying as sexy and justifiable.